Chris Ahern has advised on Australian corporate law for over 20 years. His practice focuses on M&A, particularly in the technology and energy sectors.

-Chris also has significant experience in distressed M&A, having acted for Lucent on the $2.5 billion collapse of One-Tel (including the appointment of a Receiver over most of the assets of One-Tel and the workout that followed), Lehman Brothers Holdings on their collapse (including drafting the DOCA between the company and the CDO holders), and acting for Cyrus Capital on their bid for Virgin Australia, Australia's second airline.
+Chris also has significant experience in distressed M&A, having acted for Lucent on the $2.5 billion collapse of One-Tel (including the appointment of a Receiver over most of the assets of One-Tel and the workout that followed), Lehman Brothers Holdings on their collapse (including advising on the DOCA between the company and CDO holders), and acting for Cyrus Capital on their bid for Virgin Australia, Australia's second airline.

 Chris commenced the Australian law practice for Jones Day in 2006 and has been named in Chambers legal directories as a leading lawyer since 2001.
 Prior to joining Jones Day, he was a partner at one of Australia's national law firms.

 Grounded: Virgin Australia Reaffirms the Australian Takeovers Panel’s Narrow Role in Distressed Transactions

 - University of Sydney (LL.M.
 1996); University of New South Wales (LL.B.
 1991; B.Com.
 1988)

 - Solicitor of the Supreme Court of New South Wales, High Court of Australia, and Registered Foreign Lawyer in Japan (Dai-Ichi Tokyo Bar Association)